SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 “You’re not from the Barrow Hills,” he said.

 The Pillar shook her head.
 “No, I do not wot of your hills.
-I am from the hills north of the Blue Cloud Mountains in far Vanigar.”
+I am from the hills north of the Blue Cloud [[Mountain|Mountains]] in far Vanigar.”
 She turned and looked down at the Arrow with some pride.
 “My people are descended from the original Haka’an tribe.”
 She went back to work.
 “Though I am sure the Barrow Men, as you call them, are a fine people.
 We’re all related, you see.”

 “Is that why you joined the Society?”